cirruselli/MS4-Django-Ellis/README.md

 **Store Owner Goals**
     1. As a Store Owner, I want to be able to add a product, so that I can add new products to the store
     2. As a Store Owner, I want to be able to edit a product, so that I can make changes to a products image, description, price etc
-    3. As a Store Owner, I want to be able to delete a product, so that I can remove products that is no longer a part of the collection
+    3. As a Store Owner, I want to be able to delete a product, so that I can remove products that are no longer a part of the collection

 - ### Design
     - **Color Scheme**